E-Cigarettes are 95% Safer than Smoking! Or Are They?

 What an strange idea.
 Because we don’t all rush to embrace e-cigarettes, many unfortunates who are suffering from the incurable disease of smoking will die.
 But all they have to do, to avoid an untimely death from this cause, is to stop smoking (unless they’ve left it too late of course).

-Where does this nice round figure of 95% come from?
+Where does this nice round figure of 95 per cent come from?

 It first appeared in 2015 in a report issued by Public Health England called E-cigarettes: an evidence update, in which these drug delivery devices are promoted as a ‘tool’ for smoking cessation.
 The lead author is one Ann McNeill who, in these days of super-specialization, is a Professor of Tobacco Addiction in the National Addiction Centre.
 We’ll come back to her in a moment.